makeabilitylab/physcomp/arduino/index.md

 ### Lesson 4: Force-sensitive resistors

-Introduces force-sensitive resistors (FSRs), how to use an FSR and variable resistors in general with microcontrollers (building on our potentiometer lesson), and how to make a force-piano.
+Introduces force-sensitive resistors (FSRs), how to use two-legged variable resistors with microcontrollers (including FSRs), and how to make a force-piano.
 Very Jedi-like!

 <!-- This is a **draft** list of topics (and order may change).